leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

-Ubuntu Linux is the primary development environment for this project.
+Ubuntu Linux is the primary development environment for this project; all commands were tested in Ubuntu 21.

 ## Usage